Great Bay (New Hampshire): Regional significance

-The Gulf of Maine, of which Great Bay is a branch, is often considered by scientists and the public alike as one of the most pristine marine environments on the East Coast of the United States.
-As a result of its water circulation patterns and the combined productivity of its seaweed, salt marsh grasses, and phytoplankton, the Gulf of Maine is also one of the world's most productive water bodies.
+The Gulf of Maine, of which Great Bay is a branch, is one of the most pristine marine environments on the East Coast of the United States.
+As a result of its water circulation patterns and its seaweed, salt marsh grasses, and phytoplankton, it is also one of the world's most productive water bodies.
 Historically, it has been a source of livelihood for tens of thousands of commercial fishermen.

-More recently, recreation- and tourism-related employment has been recognized as a major contributor to the region's economy.
+More recently, recreation- and tourism-related employment has become a major contributor to the region's economy.

-Great Bay Reserve
+Protected areas

 The Great Bay National Estuarine Research Reserve occupies several portions of the bay's shoreline and protects numerous land and water areas around the estuary, including salt marshes, rocky shores, bluffs, woodlands, open fields, and riverine systems and tidal waters.

+The Great Bay National Wildlife Refuge, covering over 1000 acre is on the eastern shore of Great Bay, in Newington.
+The Adams Point state Wildlife Management Area is a promontory in Durham, on the west side of Great Bay, separating Great and Little Bays.
+It covers 80 acre, and is the site of the University of New Hampshire's Jackson Estuarine Laboratory.
+Other state Wildlife Management Areas around Great Bay include Glenn Cove in Greenland and Newington on the southeast, 129 acre; Great Bay in Greenland, 82 acre; Brackett Brook in Greenland on the south, 34 acre; Squamscott River in Stratham on the southwest, 139 acre; Shackford Poing in Newmarket to the west, 58 acre; and Crommet Creek in Durham on the west, 657 acre, but with very little directly adjacent to the Bay.